- Bonsai introduced

 Shoot and Branch Pruning is one of the key shaping tasks in Bonsai Training.
 Without shoot pruning your Bonsai will quickly lose its shape no longer look like a Bonsai and will outgrow it pot rapidly.

 Shoot and Leaf pruning can be carried out through out the growing season and is carried out when a lot of new growth appears and begins to unbalance the shape of the Bonsai.

-Use a sharp pair of long handled scissor, and cut back twigs, that have grown about 5-6 pair/sets of leaf on them (fig A), to about 2 set of leafs (Fig B).
+Use a sharp pair of long handled scissor, and cut back twigs, that have grown about 5-6 pair/sets of leaf on them (fig A), to leave about 3 max 4 sets of leaf nodes (Fig B).
 In a few weeks you will find new shoots have grown at the leaf nodes (Fig C).

 Figures E,F and G show the same principle as applied to a Bonsai.
 In Figure E the Bonsai shows signs of extensive Shoot Development and it is beginning to lose it shape and compactness.
 Buy pruning the long run away shoots you begin to get back the basic shape and silhouette of the original bonsai.
 In a few weeks this further improved as new shoots and more branching begins to grow, increasing the finer branching in Bonsai while at the same time the leafs sizes are also much reduced.
 Making the Bonsai look much more proportionate and like a real tree.

 While you are doing your pruning ensure that you remove all deadwood and ugly stumps from the tree, and covering all large bruises with cut paste to prevent excessive loss of sap from the tree.

 It is also advisable to water the tree thoroughly once it has been pruned and to regularly spray the tree over the next week or so to help it recover quicker from the pruning.